Jesse Sykes: Career

 In 1990 Sykes moved to Seattle, Washington, and began playing in bands.
 Sykes was formerly in the band Hominy with then husband, Jim Sykes, who played guitar.
 The band released a self-titled album in 1998 on the Ivy label.

 In 1998, she met Phil Wandscher, a founder of the alt-country band Whiskeytown.
 They formed the band Jesse Sykes & the Sweet Hereafter.
 Members of The Sweet Hereafter included Anne Marie Ruljancich on viola, Bill Herzog on bass, Kevin Warner on drums (on first two albums) and Eric Eagle on drums.

 In 1999 Sykes met producer Tucker Martine who recorded and produced the first three albums of The Sweet Hereafter.
 2011's "Marble Son" was produced by Sykes and Wandscher along with engineer Mell Dettmer.
 There was additional recording and production on both Like, Love, Lust and the Open Halls of the Soul and Marble Son by Martin Feveyear.
-The band was signed to Barsuk Records in 2003 after Chris Walla of Death Cab For Cutie, also a Barsuk band, heard the debut album "Reckless Burning" and brought it to the attention of label head Josh Rosenfeld.
+The band was signed to Barsuk Records in 2003 after Chris Walla of Death Cab For Cutie, also a Barsuk band, heard the debut album Reckless Burning and brought it to the attention of label head Josh Rosenfeld.
 The same year the band signed with Paris-based label Fargo.
-Their follow-up album, "Oh, My Girl" was recognized by music critic Jon Pareles of the New York Times on his end of the year list of "2004 albums that deserve notice before turning the calendar page" and was featured on NPR's All Things Considered.
-The Seattle Times said; "Rolling Stone magazine called Sykes' brooding, emotionally-raw album "quiet marvels of lamentation," and "Oh, My Girl" made a handful of Top 10 of 2004 lists."
+Their follow-up album, Oh, My Girl was recognized by music critic Jon Pareles of the New York Times on his end of the year list of "2004 albums that deserve notice before turning the calendar page" and was featured on NPR's All Things Considered.
+The Seattle Times said "Rolling Stone magazine called Sykes' brooding, emotionally-raw album "quiet marvels of lamentation," and Oh, My Girl made a handful of Top 10 of 2004 lists."

 According to the Miami New Times, "At this time the band spent the majority of time on the road, mostly in Europe where The Sweet Hereafter received its earliest accolades."
 The band played the Roskilde musical festival in Denmark in 2004.
 In 2005, Conor Oberst, a fan of the band, invited them to tour with his band Bright Eyes.
 After the release of their third album, Like, Love, Lust and the Open Halls of the Soul, which the Dallas Observer called "her first masterpiece" and CMJ said "a significant step forward for Sykes as a torchbearer of masterful mourning."
 The band then toured with Sparklehorse.
 The New York Times reviewed the show at New York City's Webster Hall, saying "in some ways Ms. Sykes could be a female counterpoint to Mr. Linkous" in an article titled "Everything Crumbles Toward Eternities".
+Sparklehorse was dropped from its label during the tour with the Sweet Hereafter, which Sykes described as a "bomb dropped on the Sparklehorse camp—most critically on Mark Linkous" in an article for the Seattle Weekly she authored describing her experience touring with Mark Linkous.
 Sadly, Mark Linkous died from a self-inflicted gun shot wound in 2010.
-Sparklehorse was dropped from its label during the tour with the Sweet Hereafter, which Sykes described as a "bomb dropped on the Sparklehorse camp—most critically on Mark Linkous" in an article for the Seattle Weekly she authored describing her experience touring with Mark Linkous.
-The song, "Birds Of Passerine" on Marble Son was written by Sykes for Mark Linkous after his death.
+The song "Birds Of Passerine" on Marble Son was written by Sykes for Mark Linkous after his death.